Practical Aspects of International Boundaries and Sovereignty Disputes

 The event will provide a unique and multidisciplinary insight into the complex world of international boundary and sovereignty disputes.
 Speakers and panelists will be among the world's leading experts and practitioners in the field.

 The speakers will examine recent developments in "hotspots" around the world, and discuss new and emerging ideas for the resolution and management of territorial issues from legal, geopolitical, technical, commercial and other viewpoints.
 The conference will examine how these issues affect such issues as: energy transportation; hydrocarbon and mineral exploration and extraction; migration; indigenous peoples; inter-State boundary and sovereignty disputes.

-The London International Boundary Conference will attract all those with an interest in international boundary and sovereignty issues, whatever their particular background or perspective.
-In addition, a number of representatives from UK and international media will be attending the Conference.
-The Conference, which will be a not-for-profit event, will be hosted by the Department of Geography, King's College London, Volterra Fietta and the United Kingdom Hydrographic Office.
+The London International Boundary Conference will attract all those with an interest in international boundary and sovereignty issues from the governmental, academic, commercial and IGO sectors.
+Representatives from UK and international media will be attending the Conference.
+The Conference, which will be a not-for-profit event, will be hosted by the King's College London (Department of Geography) and Volterra Fietta, the public international law firm.